 Pedestrian circulation shall be accommodated by a clearly identifiable path which shall be separated from vehicular circulation to the greatest extent feasible.
-The Karns Valley Business Park includes a trail system and associated easements within the Business Park boundary.
-The trails are paved trails and located along the roadway and around the periphery of the Business Park.
+The Midway Business Park includes a trail system and associated easements within the Business Park boundary.
+The trails include paved and unpaved trails.
+Paved trails are located along roadways in the Business Park.

 - Walkways for pedestrian circulation shall be 6' wide minimum.
 Concrete sidewalks are recommended. - Provide changes of materials and striping as necessary to delineate pedestrian circulation when it does not occur on sidewalks.
 Unit pavers, stamped concrete, colored thermoplastic overlays are recommended. - In parking areas provide clear paths of travel from the parking stalls to the front door.
-Provides sidewalks within medians and provide thermoplastic overlays when pedestrian paths intersect vehicular paths such as asphalt drive aisles. - Additionally, in locations where the KVBP paved trail easement crosses an individual lot a pedestrian connection should be provided to connect to the KVBP trail.
+Provides sidewalks within medians and provide thermoplastic overlays when pedestrian paths intersect vehicular paths such as asphalt drive aisles. - Additionally, in locations where the MBP paved trail easement crosses an individual lot a pedestrian connection shall be provided to connect to the MBP trail.